 Every rider is unique in respect to flexibility, biomechanics and riding style.
-There are few generalizations that apply when truly fitting a rider to a bike.
-The Yellow Jersey Cycles bike fit studio uses Retül 3D motion-capture technology that allows capture of <1mm accurate data taken from key body points in real time.
-This data is then utilized to provide the most comfortable and efficient position to maximise performance.
+There are few standard assumptions that apply when truly fitting a rider to a bike.
+The Yellow Jersey Cycles bike fit studio uses Retül 3D motion-capture technology that allows the capture of less than 1mm accurate data taken from key body points in real time.
+This data is then utilised to provide the most comfortable and efficient position to maximise performance.

 Bike fits must be dynamic

 Most bike fitters fit riders in a static position.
 This is because the traditional tools of the trade — tape measures, goniometers and plumb bobs — don’t allow accurate measurements while the rider is pedalling.
 Retül captures the rider’s position relative to his pedalling motion, and therefore creates the most realistic replication of the actual pedal stroke and body position when out on the road and trails.

 Whether you are fitted on your own bike or using the Muve Cycle jig, your biomechanics are analysed using the Retül system.
 Adjustments to the contact points of the rider can be made regardless of using the Muve or own bike.
 By scanning the finished position with the ‘Zin’ tool those contact points can be accurately determined and applied to either your own bike, or sizes and set ups can be recommended based on the collected data.
 This cannot be accurately achieved using standard equipment as it is impossible to accurately measure the stack and reach of a frame by any other method which is the key accepted method of sizing a TT bike and increasingly more often road bikes.